-September 30, 2002 and 2001
+September 30, 2003 and 2002

-Attached are copies of the referenced audit reports, which cover the Fiscal Year 2002 and 2001 financial statements of each Special Fund.
-The Assistant Inspector General's opinions are unqualified for these two Special Funds and neither report contains any reportable conditions.
+Attached are copies of the referenced audit reports, which cover the Fiscal Years 2003 and 2002 financial statements of each Special Fund.
+The Assistant Inspector General's opinions are unqualified for these two Special Funds and neither report notes any reportable conditions.

-If you have any questions, please contact Michael T. McFadden, Director, Office of Accountability Audits, on 693-5144.
+If you have any questions, please contact Michael McFadden, Director, Office of Accountability Audits, on 693-5164.